Back to All Events

 10am-7pm

 Yom Kippur is the Jewish Day of Atonement, a day when, as a community, Jews are asked to reflect on their actions of the past year and to ask for atonement for any actions that were unskillful.
-In support of this day, NYI hosts a day of silence and reflection.
+In support of this day, for over 20 years, NYI has hosted a day of silence and reflection.

 9:50 AM.